Understanding the Money Market Instruments in India

 Although the money market is a gateway to investing in debt securities, it is not a perfect investment avenue.
 As the saying goes, “You won’t grow without taking risks.”

-On the bright side, the money market is subject to little to no risks.
-Yes, some issues might cause minor problems, but nothing major leads to an instant downfall.
-You must take into account the following points when investing in the money market:
+On the bright side, the money market has little to no risks.
+Yes, some issues might cause minor problems, but nothing significant leads to an instant downfall.
+When investing in the money market, you must consider the following points:

 • Figure out your short-term goals.